svg/svgo/CONTRIBUTING.md

 yarn run qa
 ```

+### Regression Tests

+The test cases include some larger SVGs that may take some while to render especially on older machines.
+The default value for the timeout in those cases is set to 120 seconds but can be changed in the [`test/regression.js`](https://github.com/svg/svgo/blob/main/test/regression.js) by modifying the const `NAVIGATION_TIMEOUT`.
+Setting the value to `0` will allow the tests to run indefinetly if needs be.

 ### Plugins

 SVGO uses a plugin architecture, so we ultimately perform many smaller tasks rather than a single monolithic task.
 This provides users a lot of flexibility for which optimizations they use, and in what order to run them.